 See table below.
 Approval Matrix for Visits

-Type of activity Category Visit Form Head of Educ or DCM / TL VC SES Principal (or Deputy) SES Directors Routine day-to-day activities that typically happen on a regular basis as part of normal everyday family life in a children's home, e.g. visit to a local town, local park, etc. Child Specific day-to-day.
-Day-To- Day NO YES NO NO NO Off-site curricular, non-residential local visits: field studies to non-hazardous locations, swimming pools, sports centres, museums, history studies.
-Extra curricular (non-residential or non adventurous): theatre visits, non-local journeys.
-Child Specific Activities Risk Assessment А YES YES YES NO ОМ Category A repeat Trips/Activities А YES YES NO NO NO Any residential visits. В YES N/A YES YES NO Any adventurous activities whether residential or not, and visits to more hazardous environments (See Section 5.1 for a list of these activities) В YES YES YES YES NO Any visits abroad. В YES N/A YES YES YES
+Type of activity Category Visit Form Head of Educ or DCM / TL vc Principal SES Directors Routine day-to-day activities that typically happen on a regular basis as part of normal everyday family life in a children's home, e.g. visit to a local town, local park, etc. Child Specific day-to-day.
+Day-To- Day NO YES NO NO NO Off-site curricular, non- residential local visits: field studies to non-hazardous locations, swimming pools, sports centres, museums, history studies.
+Extra curricular (non- residential or non adventurous): theatre visits, non-local journeys.
+Child Specific Activities Risk Assessment Α YES YES YES NO NO Category A repeat Trips/Activities А YES YES NO NO NO Any residential visits. В YES N/A YES YES NO Any adventurous activities whether residential or not, and visits to more hazardous environments (See Section 5.1 for a list of these activities) В YES YES YES YES NO Any visits abroad. В YES N/A YES YES YES

-3.1.6 Approval from the SES Principal
+3.1.6 Approval from the Principal

-The SES Principal/Deputy Principal must ensure that their approval for all category B visits and activities is given in compliance with the Principal's Checklist for Approval of Visits and Activities (see Section 4).
-In rare circumstances where the SES Principal or Deputy Principal are unavailable for an extended period of two weeks or more (e.g. annual leave, sickness), the Registered Manager can be delegated authority to approve category B visits.
+The Principal must ensure that their approval for all category B visits and activities is given in compliance with the Principal's Checklist for Approval of Visits and Activities (see Section 4).
+In rare circumstances where the Principal or Deputy Principal are unavailable for an extended period of two weeks or more (e.g. annual leave, sickness), the Registered Manager can be delegated authority to approve category B visits.